bitstrings/portallocator-maven-plugin/README.md

 ### Description

-The port allocator plugin finds an available port.
+The port allocator plugin finds an available port and makes sure they are unique for a Maven execution.

 Goal `allocate`
 ---------------